aakgn/PySQIF/README.md

 # About

-SQUIDpy is an open-source and user-friendly statistical analysis library for  SQUIDs/Bi-SQUIDs.
+PySQIF is an open-source and user-friendly statistical analysis library for  SQUIDs/Bi-SQUIDs.
 Our library solves Bi-SQUID systems of differential equations.
 Our methodology is based on finding the voltage response of the Bi-SQUID for each time steps in the period.
-SQUIDpy library gives the average voltage response of symmetric Bi-SQUID for each corresponding normalized applied external magnetic flux as an output.
+PySQIF library gives the average voltage response of symmetric Bi-SQUID for each corresponding normalized applied external magnetic flux as an output.
 The normalized applied external magnetic flux range can be determined by the user.
-Moreover, SQUIDpy provides multiple runs for the statistical analysis of Bi-SQUID.
+Moreover, PySQIF provides multiple runs for the statistical analysis of Bi-SQUID.
 Users can determine margin and data range for one of the input parameters, and the tool generates gaussian distributed random numbers in a specific margin and data range for the said parameter.
 After that, the voltage response in an external applied magnetic field is achieved in the defined margin.
 These output sets, provide a wide range of design options to the user who can easily observe a reliable working range of Bi-SQUID circuits and can optimize Bi-SQUID design problems by using this output dataset.

-## How SQUIDpy works
+## How PySQIF works

-For an overview of the SQUIDpy methodology and the algorithmic methods which implement it, go to our technical paper[link](link).
+For an overview of the PySQIF methodology and the algorithmic methods which implement it, go to our technical paper[link](link).

 ## Authors

-SQUIDpy is currently developed and maintained by [Ali AKGUN](https://linkedin.com/in/ali-akgün-592185147) and [Sasan RAZMKHAH](https://linkedin.com/in/razmkhahsasan), Electrical and Electronics Engineering Department, TOBB University of Economics and Technology, Ankara, Turkey.
+PySQIF is currently developed and maintained by [Ali AKGUN](https://linkedin.com/in/ali-akgün-592185147) and [Sasan RAZMKHAH](https://linkedin.com/in/razmkhahsasan), Electrical and Electronics Engineering Department, TOBB University of Economics and Technology, Ankara, Turkey.

 ## Contact